August 25, 2020

 For more classic kitchens that are looking to achieve a distinctive touch, we recommend the Fontana collection.
 Inspired by white Carrara marble, these porcelain tiles reproduce the veins and natural brightness of the marble with the technical properties of ceramics.
 Its white surface and defined edges refine each of the areas of this room.

-An example of this contemporary classicism is the E9.30 XTONE Nylo Noir Pulido kitchen from Gamadecor, in which the natural wood areas are combined with the Fontana Matt floor or the E4.90 limo mate kitchen from Gamadecor.
+The Xtone E9.30 Nylo Noir Pulido kitchen from Gamadecor is one example of contemporary classic, combining natural wood with Fontana Matt floor tiles, or the E4.90 Lime Mate kitchen, also by Gamadecor.
 Its main structure fuses wood with marble and creates a harmonious balance with the Indic Gris floor tile.

 If you are looking to create a restaurant space, but with a certain touch of "cool", you can opt for the cement-inspired floor tiles such as VelaSmoked by Porcelanosa.
 The ceramic pieces in this collection are defined by a soft, greyish surface and can be combined with metallic lamps, hardwood tables or designer high chairs.